Home | Installation | Control Streams | Bootstrap

 NM-TRAN and NONMEM temporary files.
 These files are deleted at the end of a run

-unless the Windows Commmand environment variable nmclean is set to
+unless the Windows Commmand environment variable nmclean is set to "n".
+The run directory

-extension which by default is .nm7 e.g. theopd.nm7.
+name is made up from the runname and an extension which by default is .nm7 e.g. theopd.nm7.

 Note: If the WFN compilation size system is used then